-Look through what Oracle objects could be automatically converted and what could not be.
-Now, right click and click “Convert schema”.
+Now, Let’s convert the DMS_SAMPLE schema to PostgreSQL.
+Go to Action Items tab, right click the DMS_SAMPLE schema, and click “Convert schema”.
 The schema will be converted and shown on the PostgreSQL instance (it has not been applied yet).